Wandalen/wMathMatrix/doc/eng/tutorial/MatricesComparison.md

 Routines `_.identical` and` _.equivalent` compare the values of the matrix and both return `true`.
 As can be seen, the values of such fields as `strides` and` offset` are ignored by both routines for comparison.

-### Comparing the matrices with buffers of different types
+### Comparison the matrices with buffers of different types

 ```js
 var buffer1 = new I32x